 Question #3.
 What are the best drill brands?

-We have been through a lot on charging a cordless drill battery without a charger.
-We can say that here we have covered up 2-3 classes of an electrical engineering course.
+We have been through much on charging a cordless drill battery without a charger.
+We can say that here we have covered 2-3 classes of an electrical engineering course.

 Good luck.
 Happy charging!